-- The patient should be offered a full skin inspection upon admission.
-If this cannot be undertaken, then a clear rationale should be documented in the patient's electronic care record. - Skin inspection must always be document on a body map (appendix 3). - Skin inspection should occur regularly, and the frequency will be determined in response to changes in the patient's condition.
+- The patient should be offered a full skin inspection upon admission, whilst ensuring the patient's wishes are taken into consideration regarding gender of the staff carrying out the assessment.
+If this cannot be undertaken, then a clear rationale should be documented in the patient's electronic patient record. - Skin inspection must always be document on a body map (appendix 3). - Skin inspection should occur regularly, and the frequency will be determined in response to changes in the patient's condition.
 Patients who are assessed as 'at risk' of developing MASD should have ongoing reviews as part of the reassessment process. - Patients or relatives/carers should be encouraged to participate where necessary, following appropriate information/training.
-Skin inspection can be undertaken during routine care, taking into account patient consent and should be documented in the patient's electronic care record and any problems acted upon. - Skin inspection should be based on an assessment of the most vulnerable at-risk areas for each patient. - Patients who decline to have a skin inspection completed should have this documented on their electronic care record and the risks fully explained to them. - Skin inspection forms part of the Waterlow Pressure Ulcer Risk Assessment (appendix 4).
+Skin inspection can be undertaken during routine care, taking into account patient consent and should be documented in their electronic patient record and any problems acted upon. - Skin inspection should be based on an assessment of the most vulnerable at-risk areas for each patient. - Patients who decline to have a skin inspection completed should have this documented on their electronic patient record and the risks fully explained to them. - Skin inspection forms part of the Waterlow Pressure Ulcer Risk Assessment (appendix 4) which is the chosen national validated risk assessment tool used within TEWV.
 It is important that this risk assessment is appropriately completed for all inpatients to maintain skin integrity.
-Please refer to the Waterlow Pressure Ulcer Risk Assessment Interventions Protocol (appendix 5) for guidance.

 Skin damage can have a number of causes, some relating to the individual patient who may be unwell.
 However, skin damage may also be caused by external factors such as poor nursing care, lack of resources e.g. equipment and staffing.
-It is acknowledged and recognised that not all skin damage can be prevented and patients should be reviewed on an individual basis taking into account the risk factors for that patient.
+It is acknowledged and recognised that not all skin damage can be prevented, and patients should be reviewed on an individual basis taking into account the risk factors for that patient.
 Neglect may be considered for those vulnerable patients with MASD however not all incidences of MASD are caused by neglect.